scchess/Qualimap/doc/analysis.rst

 Examples
 ^^^^^^^^

-TODO: Marioni BAM and GTF

-- `RNA-seq QC report <http://qualimap.bioinfo.cipf.es/samples/rnaseqqc_results/qualimapReport.html>`_.
+- `RNA-seq QC report <http://qualimap.bioinfo.cipf.es/samples/kidney_rnaseq_qc/qualimapReport.html>`_.
 This report was produced using the RNA-seq alignment of *Homo sapiens* kidney sample [Marioni]_ and Ensembl v.64 GTF file.
 - These data can be downloaded from :ref:`here <annotation-files>`.

 Input parameters